developerstephanieb/latex_reference/01_fundamentals/07_images_and_figures.md

 ## The `wrapfig` Package

-To wrap text around a figure, load the `wrapfig` package in the preamble.
+Use the `wrapfig` package to wrap text around a figure.
 This is useful for placing smaller images within a paragraph of text.

 - `\usepackage{wrapfig}`: Loads the `wrapfig` package, which provides the `wrapfigure` environment for flowing text around an image.